Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos: Pipeline Details

 After generating candidate masks on frames, we apply a online--offline object tracking mechanism.
 This design tackles key challenges in video object tracking: it enables the detection of newly appearing objects during tracking, ensures temporal consistency of segmentation masks, and maintains dense annotations across frames.
 By dynamically adapting to scene changes, this mechanism enhances the continuity and accuracy of object-level representations throughout the video.

-\paragraph{Online Propagation} The online tracking stage initializes object tracking by loading the filtered candidate masks ($\mathcal{M}'$) from the first frame and registering them with the SAM2 video predictor, denoted by the online tracking function $\mathcal{F}_\text{online}$:
+{\textbf{Online Tracking.}} The online tracking stage initializes object tracking by loading the filtered candidate masks ($\mathcal{M}'$) from the first frame and registering them with the SAM2 video predictor, denoted by the online tracking function $\mathcal{F}_\text{online}$:

 Here, $\mathcal{T}_{1}$ denotes tracked masks from the first pass, and $\mathcal{R} = {(id_j, t_j, m_j)}$ records the initial appearance of each object, including its identifier $id_j$, the frame of first appearance $t_j$, and the initial mask $m_j$.
 Each mask is assigned a unique object identifier that will be maintained throughout the tracking process.